wking/lesson-manager/04-howto.md

 }
 ~~~

-After create your metadata file you *must* create a git repository for it and
+After create your metadata file you *must* create a Git repository for it and
-you *must* add the proper tag (e.g., v0.1.0) to it and upload it some here.
+you *must* add the proper tag (e.g., v0.1.0) to it and publish it somewhere.

 ~~~
 $ ls